commercionetwork/commercio-consortium/upgrade/2.2.0-3.0.0/en/README.md

 ## Preliminary operations

 There are a few things to consider before upgrading
-1. Make sure you have enough disk space: currently the pruned database of the chain occupies 80 / 90Gb, so the servers disk must have enough space to contain the database of the previous chain which will act as a backup plus at least another 5Gb for export and migration operations and for the start of the new chain
+1. Make sure you have enough disk space: currently the pruned database of the chain occupies 80 / 90Gb, so the servers disk must have enough space to contain the database for it, that will act as a backup plus at least another 50Gb for export and migration operations and for the start of the new chain.
+So you need 90gb + 50gb = 140gb in total in your disk. **NB** In the future you need enlarge your disk when the chain grows.
 2. **Ram**: 8GB minimum required.
 16Gb recommended.
 Ram requirements may be increased in the future.
 3. It is advisable, as soon as the final release is published, to **compile on the node**: compiling the binaries during the upgrade could slow down the operations. **The final version will be with the tag `v3.0.0`**
 4. Prepare the file configurations `config.toml` and `app.toml` first so that you have them ready at the time of the upgrade.
 Read this [guide](./prepare_config.md) to prepare your configurations.